HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

 - vbv-maxrate <integer>
   - Sets the maximum rate the VBV buffer should be assumed to refill at, in kilobits per second (Kbps).
   - Default: 0 (set at runtime by the implementation)
-  - Note: not compatible with Constant QP, Intelligent Constant Quality or !LookAhead rate control methods (ignored).
+  - Note: not compatible with Constant QP, Intelligent Constant Quality or LookAhead rate control methods (ignored).

 - vbv-bufsize <integer>
   - Sets the size of the VBV buffer in kilobits (Kb).
   - Default: 0 (set at runtime by the implementation)
-  - Note: not compatible with Constant QP, Intelligent Constant Quality or !LookAhead rate control methods (ignored).
+  - Note: not compatible with Constant QP, Intelligent Constant Quality or LookAhead rate control methods (ignored).

 - vbv-init <float>
   - Sets how full the VBV Buffer must be before playback starts.
   - If it is less than 1, then the initial fill is: vbv-init * vbv-bufsize.
   - Otherwise it is interpreted as the initial fill in kilobits (Kb).
   - Default: 0 (set at runtime by the implementation)
-  - Note: not compatible with Constant QP, Intelligent Constant Quality or !LookAhead rate control methods (ignored).
+  - Note: not compatible with Constant QP, Intelligent Constant Quality or LookAhead rate control methods (ignored).